moranneil/pands-problem-set/README.md

 This program takes a positive floating point number from the user and outputs its square root approximation.

-The algorithim for this program was given by a video lecture from Ian McLoughlin.
+The algorithim for this program was given by a video lecture by Ian McLoughlin.

 The first part of this program prompts the user to input a positive floating point number, this is assigned to the variable float

 ![Squareroot Get Number](Images/squareroot-float-input.JPG "Squareroot Get Number")

-The floating point number is checked to ensure its a positive number if it isn't use is re prompted again.
+The floating point number is checked to ensure its a positive number if it isn't the user is re-prompted again.

 ![Squareroot Number Check](Images/squareroot-float-check.JPG "Squareroot Number Check")